danielkimgarcia/bcnc-inditex/README.md

 For the proposed test, I used the following technologies associated with the Spring and Spring Boot frameworks:

-*Java version 17
+*Java versión 17

-*JUnit and Mockito
+*DevTools

 *Lombok

-*H2 Database

 *Flyway

+*Base de datos H2

 *Spring Doc

+*Map Struct

+*Junit y Mockito

+*Jacoco Plugin

+The proposed architecture was hexagonal, using SOLID and Clean Code principles.

+Unit tests were included in the project for maximum code coverage.
+The report can be consulted in the folder **target/jacoco/index.html**

-Flyway is managing and versioning development tool for databases, and I used it to manage the scripts tha are responsible for generate the table structure and the initial data on the H2 database, necessary for the proposed test.
+**Flyway** is a tool for managing and versioning development in relational databases and I used it to manage the scripts that are responsible for generating the table structure and registering the initial data in the database **H2 **, necessary for the proposed test.

-No configuration action is required.
-When starting the project, an instance of H2 is created and FlyWay takes care of executing the scripts to generate the structure.
+A custom exception handler was used to handle **CustomExceptionHandler** exceptions.

+The base contract used to create the API can be found in the **resources/openapi.yaml** folder

+A file was used to format the validation messages **resources/ValidationMessages.properties**

+## Commands to build, install, test and start the application

+1. ```mvn clean install -Dmaven.test.skip=true```
+2. ```java -jar target\danielgarciatest-0.0.1-SNAPSHOT.jar```
+3. ```mvn test```
+4. Go to swagger doc throught this link: http://localhost:8080/swagger-ui/index.html
-After the project is initialized, the H2 console can be accessed through the link: http://localhost:8080/h2-console.
-Use "sa" for both username and password and "jdbc:h2:~/inditex" for JDBC URL
+5. H2 can be reached by this link: http://localhost:8080/h2-console.
+Use "sa" for user and password y "jdbc:h2:~/inditex" as JDBC URL

-I added unit tests to the project, automating the unit tests for the scenarios proposed in the test.

-For a better API documentation experience that I created, I included a Spring Docs dependency.
-After the project is initialized, the Swagger with the API documentation can be accessed at the link: http://localhost:8080/swagger-ui/index.html